 The best way to manage both inherent and potential risks is through a structured approach.
 This includes screening CSPs carefully, clearly defining roles and responsibilities in service agreements, and reviewing and upgrading your security controls.

 Choosing a CSP is an involved process that’s worth an article on its own.
 In brief, you’ll want to start by considering your company’s needs and what you’re willing to budget.
 Next, take a look at what’s out there that might be a match for your requirements.
 Is the CSP brand new, or does it have years of experience?
 What’s the company’s reputation?
-Has it been named in a data breech or other problem?
+Has it been named in a data breach or other problem?

 Money is another practical concern here.
 Are you able to get the features you need within your budget?
 The cheapest option may not be the best choice.
 What about other services?
 Many CSPs offer tiers or packages.
 If your growing business requires more services or data storage, what will that cost?
 How quickly can these upgrades be implemented?